 While clubbing can be great fun, club accidents are fairly common.
 If you’ve been injured in a nightclub or you’ve suffered injuries as a result of accidents at a night spot, such as slips, trips and falls, Accident Advice Helpline could help you to claim compensation.

-Five most common injuries when leaving a night spot
+Injuries that could occur when leaving a night spot

 A heady combination of alcohol, late nights and wearing unstable footwear means that nightclub accidents are commonplace.
 Here are five of the most common injuries sustained by people partying at night spots around the country: